-The shortcuts work for both Mac and Windows, and should be the same whether you’re using an older version of Lightroom standalone or a subscribe to Lightroom Classic CC.
+The shortcuts work for both Mac and Windows and should be the same whether you’re using an older version of Lightroom standalone or subscribe to Lightroom Classic CC.

 Still struggling to remember all the shortcuts?
-Use this free interactive Adobe Lightroom & Photoshop Shortcuts Keyboard Tool For Better Efficiency.
+Use this free interactive Adobe Lightroom & Photoshop Shortcuts Keyboard Tool.

 20 Useful Adobe Lightroom Shortcuts